maxdeviant/degree/Assignment_6.md

 The individuals performing these attacks were using an application called ‘AOHell,’ which would allow the attacker to clear all the messages in a chat room in order to make their messages more prominent, download large files without paying AOL for the bandwidth, and, most dangerously, allow the attacker to pose as an AOL official.

 If a user unwittingly handed over their password to a phisher, they would find themselves faced with the attacker changing it, thus locking the account, or even having credit card numbers tied to the account stolen.

+It was not until 2003 that phishing broke into the financial sector, with the first known attack on a bank taking place.
+Only a year later, phishing became recognized as a part of the crime economy, with many more attacks taking place.

 ##Vulnerability